-The department has 12 new undergraduate scholarships to offer, and that is just the start!
+The department now has nearly thirty-five undergraduate scholarships to offer, and more are on the way!
 It is all part of our ambitious goal to provide more financial support for economics majors.
 In 2011 we had the inaugural meeting of the Department to Economics Advisory Council.
 The group quickly identified financial support for students as a priority.
-They set a goal of increasing the number of scholarships offered by the department from four to thirty five.
-Remarkably, just two years later we are more than half way to our goal.
-With twelve new scholarships, we can now provide some much needed support to sixteen different students each year.
+They set a goal of increasing the number of scholarships offered by the department from four to thirty-five.
+Obviously, we have nearly reached our goal.
+However, as we reach our goal we are hoping to reward our students with as generous of awards as possible.

-How does a department fund a dozen new scholarships in two years?
+How does a department fund twenty five new scholarships in such a short time?
 How does it reach its goal of 35?
 Our plan is simple.

 - Start with a dedicated advisory council with the vision to articulate a goal and the ambition to achieve it.

 - Set the scholarship drive in the context of bigger goals.
 Our scholarship goal is an important piece in an overall plan for moving the department forward.
 You may have heard (a lot!) about K-State 2025 at the university level.
 In short, K-State is on the move.
 Our department will use this momentum to help achieve its own 2025 goals.
-Watch our web page for news about our ‘strategic intent’ this fall.
+You can read about these goals here.